joonggonyim/CarND-LaneLines-P1/writeup_template.md

 #**Finding Lane Lines on the Road**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

----

 **Finding Lane Lines on the Road**

 The goals / steps of this project are the following:

+* generate a yellow color mask and white color mask using the HSV scaled image
+* mask the image to display only the white and yellow
+* transform the color image with the mask to gray scale
-* Make a pipeline that finds lane lines on the road
+* use Gaussian blur on the image
-* Reflect on your work in a written report
+* using Canny edge detector, extract edges from the masekd gray-scaled image
+* only focus on the region of interest by masking the area of interest with a polygon
+* using the edge within the region of interest, use Hough lines to extract lines
+* put higher weight on lines proportional to the line length
+* group the points in left and right side of the image and perform linear regression on two groups
+* mix the line with the original color image

 [//]: # (Image References)